highbyte/dotnet-6502/docs/systems/apple2/overview.md

     - Normal (`$80`–`$FF`), inverse (`$00`–`$3F`) and flashing (`$40`–`$7F`) video; flashing
       alternates at roughly 2 Hz.
     - Uppercase-only 64-glyph character set, matching the Apple II / II Plus character generator.
+- Lo-res graphics (GR): the active text page reinterpreted as 40&times;48 colour blocks (two stacked 4-bit colours per screen byte), rendered with the 16-colour lo-res palette.
+- Hi-res graphics (HGR): 280&times;192 monochrome dot pattern from page 1 (`$2000`) or page 2
+  (`$4000`), with the same interleaved line addressing as real hardware (`offset = (y % 8) * $400 + ((y / 8) % 8) * $80 + (y / 64) * $28`).
+Bit 7 of each byte (the
+  NTSC colour-shift bit) is ignored — no colour model yet.
+- Mixed mode: graphics with the bottom 4 text rows, for both lo-res and hi-res.
-- Monochrome display with a selectable phosphor colour (green, white, amber).
+- Monochrome text/hi-res display with a selectable phosphor colour (green, white, amber).
-- Pixel-exact render path (`Apple2Rasterizer`, the default): draws every cell from the real 5&times;7 dot patterns in the character generator ROM, in two compositing layers.
+- Pixel-exact render path (`Apple2Rasterizer`, the default): draws text cells from the real 5&times;7 dot patterns in the character generator ROM and all graphics modes, in two compositing layers.
 - Lightweight glyph command-stream render path (`Apple2VideoCommandStream`) for hosts that draw characters rather than pixels.
-It renders on an 8-pixel grid using a host font, so on a host with fixed 8&times;8 cells it overflows the 280-pixel display slightly — prefer the rasterizer for a faithful picture.
+It renders on an 8-pixel grid using a host font, so on a host with fixed 8&times;8 cells it overflows the 280-pixel display slightly — and its glyph command vocabulary cannot express pixel graphics, so it always shows the text page.
+Prefer the rasterizer for a faithful picture and for graphics modes.
 - Host-agnostic input handling — host key to ASCII with Shift and Control, plus typematic auto-repeat.
 - CTRL-RESET (warm reset through the reset vector, like the RESET key on the real keyboard)